siebrenf/opticlust/README.md

 # opticlust

-Single cell clustering and recommendation at a glance.
+Single cell clustering and recommendations at a glance.
 Identify which clustering resolution(s) fit your data within minutes.

 Opticlust currently offers: